MXKLZL/EasyAL/documentation.md

 - epoch_loss(Integer): During the training, beyond this number of epoch, the loss of the loss predicting model will not be used for updating the gradient of the classifier
 - margin(Float): The margin used in the pair comparison loss(the crafted loss for the loss predicting model)
 - lambda(Float): Weight for the loss predicting model loss in training

+If you are using MEBaseModel class, you need further specify the following configurations.

+- query_schedule(list of Integers): If active learning query is combined during training, this item must be provided.
+Query_schedule is a list of epochs(< configs['epoch']) where the training will pause to wait for new labels input and updating the model
+- alpha(Float): Alpha parameter in the exponential moving average
+- ramp_length(Integer):The length of the epochs that weight of loss from unlabeled samples ramps up